Be careful what you ask for. You just might get it!

 Of note, my lifestyle choice resulted in my being homeless, as I preferred to live the freewheeling life of a hippie.
 Even so, it still seemed like a never-ending party, so I did not mind so much.
 I used to runaway a lot when I was 16 and 17, so I was used to not having any place to lay my head.
 But I was young, slender, and cute, so I never really had a problem finding someplace to crash for a night or two, or three, or even a few weeks at a time!

 I even met my first wife during that time.
 I backed off the partying (for the most part) and we played house for a couple of years.
-But I was still young and restless and didn't like the prospect of living with a woman who was used to having things I couldn't provide.
+But I was still young and restless and did not like the prospect of living with a woman who was used to having things I couldn't provide.
 We parted ways and I learned how to hold down a job and go clubbing at night.
 That is when I started drinking more than I was drugging.
 It took me a few years and some embarrassing moments to learn how to hold my liquor, but once I did, the race was on!

 I went through women, jobs, and roommates, like it was some sort of contest.
 I was so selfish and self-centered that nothing mattered to me but getting what I wanted, when I wanted it, the way I wanted it.
 And most of the time I got it -- no matter the cost -- regardless of who I hurt in the process.